Duck decoy (structure): England

 In the mid-1880s there were 41 decoys still in operation in England, and 145 which were no longer in use.
 Today there are only a few remaining duck decoys in England.
 These include Hale Duck Decoy in Cheshire, administered by Halton Borough Council, Boarstall Duck Decoy near Aylesbury in Buckinghamshire, owned and administered by the National Trust, and a decoy in Abbotsbury Swannery, Dorset.

 Some are used to trap ducks for non-harmful study, such as ringing them.

 Evidence of former duck decoys can be found.
 At Swanpool near Lincoln, cropmarks revealed in aerial photographs show the outlines of a decoy.
-In Somerset, west of Nyland Hill there is evidence of a pond with three pipes, and in Westbury there is a decoy with possibly six pipes.
+In Somerset, west of Nyland Hill there is a well-preserved pond with six pipes, and in Westbury there is also a decoy with possibly six pipes (though only some of pipes are still visible).

+Wales

+Duck decoys were widespread in Wales, with that at Orielton, Pembrokeshire being especially well-known.

+Scotland

+Duck decoys were rare in Scotland, but one example is known from Ackergill Tower, Caithness.

+Ireland

+Duck decoys were brought to Ireland with Dutch immigration in the 17th century.
+In his diaries, Sir William Brereton, 1st Baronet describes a "coy" in County Wexford as early as 1635.

 Netherlands

 There are about 111 decoys still in operation in the Netherlands with one of the oldest dating from the 13th century.
 The number of ducks still caught for consumption is small.
 Larger numbers of ducks are hunted by shooting.
 The decoys are mostly used for study purposes including ringing, but also for studying the avian flu.